sarthakverma12/Xpress/README.md

 ![version](https://img.shields.io/badge/Bootstrap-563D7C?style=for-the-badge&logo=bootstrap&logoColor=white)

 ## About
 This app is created using Django, Postgres and Bootsrap.
 It is a simple social media app where creator's can post content and critics can review it.
+Creators can edit and delete there own posts and can see the posts of all the creators.
+Reviewers can view all the posts and review them.

 ## Instructions
 After activating your virtual environment and configuring your database from settings.py file follow these steps: